filecoin-project/lotus-docs/content/en/lotus/manage/chain-management.md

 `lotus-shed` has a `splitstore` command which provides some utilities:

 - `rollback` -- rolls back a splitstore installation.
 This command copies the hotstore on top of the coldstore, and then deletes the splitstore directory and associated metadata keys.
 It can also optionally compact/gc the coldstore after the copy (with the `--gc-coldstore` flag) and automatically rewrite the lotus config to disable splitstore (with the `--rewrite-config` flag).
-  Note: the node *must be stopped* before running this command.
+The node *must be stopped* before running this command.
 - `clear` -- clears a splitstore installation for restart from snapshot.
 - `check` -- asynchronously runs a basic healthcheck on the splitstore.
   The results are appended to `<lotus-repo>/datastore/splitstore/check.txt`.